TortugaLabs/assist/README.md

 The following options are available:

-- edit
+- `edit`
   Simply edit the mirrorlist using a text editor
-- country
+- `country`
   Will generate a mirror list based on your country.
-- none
+- `none`
   Simply use the existing mirrorlist.

-When configuring by country, you will select a country and this will
+When configuring by country, you will select a country and this will in turn use the URL:

 <https://www.archlinux.org/mirrorlist/?country=$country&protocol=ftp&protocol=http&ip_version=4&use_mirror_status=on>

-To create an inital mirrorlist.
+To create an initial mirrorlist.
 Then you may review and modify it.

 ### Software Selection

-This will let your customise the initial software selection.
+This will let you customise the initial software selection.
 Note that this is just a subset of all the software available in ArchLinux.
 The idea is that this is enough software to bootstrap your system.
 You can then later use `pacman` to add any additional software.